-- Hopper – This is connected to the feed shoe and it is where the granules/powder mixtures are poured into prior to tableting or compression.
-The hopper can be filled manually or by using mechanical equipment during subsequent tableting.
+Hopper – This is connected to the feed shoe and it is where the granules/powder mixtures are poured into prior to tabletting or compression.
+The hopper can be filled manually or by using mechanical equipment during subsequent tabletting.

-- Die cavity – The die cavity is where the powder granules are compressed into tablet.
+Die cavity – The die cavity is where the powder granules are compressed into tablets.
 The die determines;

-- Ejection adjuster – This facilities the ejection of the tablet from the die cavity after compression.
+Ejection adjuster – This facilitates the ejection of the tablet from the die cavity after compression.

-In the production of tablet using single punch, the upper punch compresses the powder into tablets while the lower punch ejects the tablet.
+In the production of tablets using a single punch tableting machine, the upper punch compresses the powder into tablets while the lower punch ejects the tablet.

-The sequence of events involved in the formation of tablet.
+The sequence of events involved in the formation of tablets.